 Linocut on paper

 The prints often had leftist propaganda as subject matter.
-Peasants, labourers and common folk were recorded to convey the political and social protests in the country.
+Peasants, laborers and common folk were recorded to convey the political and social protests in the country.
 Chittaprosad witnessed the Bengal Famine in 1943 - 1944 and he saw the atrocities of a man-made famine first hand.
 His works are a protest against colonialism, urban poverty, and economic exploitation.
 Another recurring theme was the farmer's revolution and the oppression of the masses.